MatthewRalston/kmerdb/CITATION_FAQ.md

 https://www.gnu.org/software/parallel/parallel_alternatives.html

-- I do not want to run 'kmerdb --citation'
+- I do not want to run 'kmerdb citation'

-If the inconvenience of running 'kmerdb --citation' one single time after installing GNU Parallel is too big, then you do not have to do it.
+If the inconvenience of running 'kmerdb citation' one single time after installing GNU Parallel is too big, then you do not have to do it.
 You only need to do that if you do not want to see the citation notice.